jameswatts/cake-toolkit/Docs/Documentation/View.md

 View
 ====

-When using the **Cake Toolkit**, your View is represented by the **CtkView** class, which provides the foundation to build the View using object-oriented code, and to apply the required ouput settings.
+When using the **Cake Toolkit**, your View is represented by the [CtkView](../../View/CtkView.php) class, which provides the foundation to build the View using object-oriented code, and to apply the required ouput settings.
 This differs from the normal system in *CakePHP*, where the View is a static file with procedural *PHP* code, possibly mixed with *HTML*, *CSS* and *JavaScript*.

-Enabling CTK for your Views can be accomplished in **2** ways, either by extending the **CtkAppController**, for example:
+Enabling CTK for your Views can be accomplished in **2** ways, either by extending the [CtkAppController](../../Controller/CtkAppController.php), for example:

 ```php
 App::uses('CtkAppController', 'Ctk.Controller');